jabunce/Bunce-Revilla-2023-education-norms/README.md

 # Bunce-Revilla-2023-education-norms
 files relating to the manuscript:

 Bunce JA and C Revilla-Minaya (2023).
 Drivers of Indigenous cultural dynamics in Amazonian schools.
-SocArXiv: https://osf.io/preprints/socarxiv/g2xjy

 Steps to reproduce the analysis in this paper: